 2. Eat Street Food

 Ask a Delhiite about places to visit in Delhi in rainy season, and they would never miss out to name atleast one street-food corner.
 This city’s love for street food, especially during rains is quite difficult for anyone to explain in words.
 From chaat, samosa, and chhole bhature to shawarma, momos, and kebabs, street food is everyone’s favorite here.
+Indulging in the falvor-packed and mouth-watering street food is one of the best experiences to embrace during monsoon in Delhi 2020.

 Some of the most popular food joints with their timings: